APPRENTICESHIP & INTERNSHIPS

 High School Apprenticeship Program

-A 2017 National Arts and Humanities Youth Program Award winner, the New Bedford Whaling Museum’s High School Apprenticeship Program provides low-income, academically motivated students with access to resources and experiences that deepen community engagement, promote personal and professional development, and cultivate college and career success.
+A 2017 National Arts and Humanities Youth Program Award winner, the New Bedford Whaling Museum’s High School Apprenticeship Program provides high school students in New Bedford with access to resources and experiences that deepen community engagement, promote personal and professional development, and cultivate college and career success.

 The Apprenticeship Program enrolls students who are entering the tenth grade and who live in New Bedford.
 Apprentices learn about whales and whale biology, the history of their city and the stories of the countless people whose culture, language, and accomplishments are exhibited throughout the Museum.
 Students then connect their learning at the Museum to real-world experiences, visiting cultural sites, planning and hosting events and serving as Museum ambassadors.
 At the same time, the program helps Apprentices prepare for their futures.
 Apprentices visit college campuses, listen to career speakers, go on career shadows, and receive support through the college application and financial aid process.